marcoparello/CTF-Writeups/n00bzCTF-2024/Web/Passwordless.md

 ![](../images/passwordless-part-1.png)

-I click on `app.py`, which takes me to a webpage that contains:
+I clicked on `app.py`, which took me to a webpage that contains:

 ```txt
 #!/usr/bin/env python3